runarmyklebust/app-metafields/README.md

   - [ ] Title page and site name separator?
   - [ ] Remove sitename append on frontpage?
 - [ ] Ability to choose og-image format (small/portrait, wide) for site
+- [ ] -Support mixin as both x-data and inline (waterfall through)- (not needed because we supply the mixin!)

 ## Big TODO:s